TREXXX27/100-Days-Of-Code/readme.md

 **Thoughts :**

--    Priority Queue was way easy then I thought it would be , on the other hand Hash tables are more complicated then I thought itwould be but everything is more easier then Red Black Trees !
+-    Priority Queue was way easy then I thought it would be , on the other hand Hash tables are more complicated then I thought it would be but everything is more easier then Red Black Trees !
 -    Solved 2 questions (1st and 3rd!!) and would have easily solved 2nd one too but due to wrong test cases and other disturbances the contest was declared unrated.
 And hence am still a newbie.....
 -    Waiting for next round ...
 4 days to go.